Where's my tip?

 Yup, I'm the guru around the house, the computer guru, but there're still times I can't spot the problem right away.

-"Dame it to hell!"
-A curse came from my landlord's room, which signaled something troublesome he was having, so I walked to his room.
+"Damn it to hell!"
+A curse came from my landlord's room, which signaled something troublesome he was having, so I went to his room.

 "What happened?"
 I said.